RigoBlock/rigoblock-website/legal.md

 ### Information About Us

 RigoBlock.com is a site operated by Rigo Investment Sagl ("We").
-We are registered in Switzerland under company number CH-501.4.017.571-4 and have our registered office at Via D. Fontana 8, 6900, Lugano, Switzerland.
+We are registered in Switzerland under company number CH-501.4.017.571-4 and have our registered office at Contrada Vecchia 6, 6962, Viganello, Switzerland.

 ### Changes To These Terms